Estimate Time5 min

 Avalanche and snowball are 2 methods for paying down debt.
 The snowball method starts with the lowest balance and avalanche starts with the highest interest rate.

-What is the debt avalanche method?
-Higher rate, higher priority
+The avalanche method: Higher rate, higher priority

 1. Organize your debts by their interest rate, from highest to lowest.